Take the path less travelled

 Dragons in the wild

 Smaller and less-travelled than Komodo, Rinca offers another chance to spot the Komodo dragon in its natural habitat.
 Your yacht’s crew can arrange for a guide to explore the trails.
-Alternatively, enjoy one last day in the sea and the island’s excellent snorkelling and diving sites.
+Alternatively, enjoy one last day of your holiday in the sea and the island’s excellent snorkelling and diving sites.

 Labuhan Bajo Airport